 ON THIS PAGE

-There are hundreds of moons in our solar system—even a few asteroids have been found to have small companion moons.
-The table on the right has the most recent count.
+There are hundreds of moons in our solar system — even a few asteroids have been found to have small companion moons.
 Moons that begin with a letter and a year are considered provisional moons.
 They will be given a proper name when their discoveries are confirmed by additional observations.

 Most moons in our solar system are named for mythological characters from a wide variety of cultures.
 The newest moons discovered at Saturn, for example, are named for Norse gods such as Bergelmir, a giant.